 I don't need a decade-end list of the very worst crap that you saw and I didn't see.
 I'd rather make a list of the worst movies that you, the movie reviewer, gulled me into seeing.
 What did you say was good that I wasted my time and money on?She has her list at the link.

-I haven't been watching many new movies this decade, so I can't make anything close to a definitive list.
-But with this severe limitation, here are the movies I saw and was baffled by the amount of praise they received:
+I haven't been watching many new movies this decade, but here are the ones I saw and was baffled by the amount of praise they received:

 1. Lost in Translation

 * Movies with an asterisk received mixed reviews, but many critics gave them effusive praise.